Rashaann/ravenous/README.md

-# Getting Started with Create React App
+# "Ravenous project from Codecademy"

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project shows my abilities in React framework as well as JS, HTML and CSS.

 ## Available Scripts